Akali leader's murder: Punjab minister refutes allegations

 Under fire from the opposition SAD over the murder of an Akali leader in Gurdaspur, Punjab Cabinet Minister Sukhjinder Singh Randhawa on Monday rejected the allegations that the Punjab Police was "trying to save" the accused at his "behest".
 "The Akali Dal has made baseless allegations," Randhawa said appearing before the media for the first time after his name was dragged into the issue.

 He alleged that Bhagwanpuria's brother had managed to flee the country under the previous SAD-BJP regime.
-The minister also showed some photographs, purportedly showing Majithia with some criminals and dared the opposition leader for a probe by a sitting high court judge.
+The minister also showed some photographs, allegedly showing Majithia with some criminals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)